ospray/hdospray/README.md

 invocation below.
 If you wish to use usdview, you must also enable imaging and python.
-The options and compilers used can vary from our example, but make sure that TBB use is consistent across your build of USD, hdOSPRay, and OSPRay.
+The options and compilers used can vary from our example, but make sure that TBB use is consistent across your build of USD, OSPRay for Hydra, and OSPRay.
 The command we use for building USD is:

     python <USD_SOURCE>/build_scripts/build_usd.py --python --usd-imaging --openimageio <USD_BUILD_DIR>